jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 I also cleared the local reference above as an additional safety consideration.
 Once an object has been released, the client should not reference it subsequently.

+### Empty Pool
+Even if clients release their objects, we can still endup with an empty pool.
+There may be more requesting clients than pooled objects.
+For example, the implementation example initilized the object pool with three objects.
+What if a fourth client requested one?
+This is an issue that other creational pattern have not had to contend with.

+We have several options.
+NEED MORE

+#### Block Wait

+#### Block Waith with Timeout

+#### Throw Exception

+#### Create a new

+What to do when an object is requested, but the pool is empty?
+* Block wait.
+* Block wait with timeout.
+* Exception immediately.
+* Create a new object on the spot.

+### Final thoughts
+NEED MORE This implementation doesn't keep track of the checked out objects.
+It could allow other objects to be added to it.

 # Summary

 # References